 Meanwhile dark Bakura suffered this in-universe for a while, retroactively.
 He turns out to have had fairlygood reasons for messing with the royal family, at one point, which somehow became a plan to destroy either Egypt or the world, partly because the spirit of hatred born from the slaughter of his family (Japanese) or an ancient primal destructive dark thing (English) teamed up with him.
 He seems to have entered the series with amnesia, carrying him still farther from sanity.
 But he gets back to the revenge-and-end-of-world thing in the Millenium World arc.

 Naraku from InuYasha has changed motives so many times that eventually he was evil just for the sake of being evil.
 Initially, he wanted to use the Shikon no Tama to become a powerful full-fledged youkai, so his goal is getting all the shards of the Jewel.
 But then, he was somewhat driven by his lust for Kikyo and hatred for Inuyasha, both coming from his human heart, so his goal becomes getting rid of that.
 He succeeds in separating his physical heart and discarding his feelings for Kikyou, so now his goal changes to killing her.
 But it turns out he needs both his heart and feelings to do this so the goal becomes reabsorbing them, and when he does, he finally kills her.
 In the end, he succeeds in getting the whole Shikon Jewel, but he neither absorbs it nor does he wish on it, he just decides to use it to kill his enemies.
 Naraku himself admits he's not sure what comes next after he's done that.
 Yes, that's right - he spends over 500 issues of the manga trying to get the jewel, and once he finally has it, he's not sure what to do with it.
 Even worse, it's revealed later that he did make a wish on the Jewel but was not granted: to have Kikyou's heart.
-One of the reasons for him changing his mind so often is that Naraku is really a collective entity of many Youkai and a human man called Onigumo, and spends much of his time attempting (and succeeding) at absorbing other youkai into itself, so it is reasonable to expect his personality and goals to change to a significant degree (it has even been a plot point on occasion), but to also be contradictory especially when it comes to Kikyou and the Jewel, since the youkai hate her but Onigumo "loves" her, and the youkai want the Jewel to become powerful and Onigumo wants it to have her.
-This is lampshaded when Naraku first separated his human heart (and thus Onigumo) from his body.
-Onigumo angrily complained that after selling his soul to the youkai, nothing went the way he had expected.
+However, Naraku is an amalgamation of many Youkai and a human man called Onigumo, so it's understandable that his personality traits and goals not only change significantly (it has even been a plot point on occasion), but also contradict each other; especially when it comes to Kikyou and the Jewel.
+The youkai hate Kikyou and want the Jewel to become powerful, but Onigumo "loves" Kikyou and wants the Jewel to have her.

 Inverted with Sasuke.
 His goals have always remained more or less the same: kill his brother, Itachi, and restore his clan, but how he plans to accomplish these goals has begun to vary wildly as the deterioration of Sasuke's mental state has become more rapid.
 After Itachi's death, his goals switched from killing Konoha's elders, to killing Danzo, to destroying Konoha, to killing every last man, woman and child in Konoha because he believes they're laughing at him over the unprovoked destruction of his clan.

 To be fair, his breakdown is largely precipitated by the death of his love interest Maua Pharaoh.
 Who was one of the more decent characters in the series.
-While she's on the "bad guys'" side, she's never shown to do anything morally reprehensible herself, which is saying something in a series where even a good number of the "good guys" former nazi-expys with questionable motives and war crimes on their rap sheets.
+While she's on the "bad guys'" side, she's never shown to do anything morally reprehensible herself, which is saying something in a series where even a good number of the "good guys" are former nazi-expys with questionable motives and war crimes on their rap sheets.
+It's also entirely possible that he believes his original goal of leading the Titans will never come true if Kamille keeps standing in his way.

 Same for Mashymere Cello in Gundam ZZ.
 Captain of a Neo Zeon ship, very idealistic and unwilling to authorize actions that would endanger civilians.
 Tries to keep his cool and conduct battles in a way that would make Haman Karn proud of him.
 Ducks out early on after it's decided he's not up to the task of defeating the hero... only to come back later on as a cold and merciless soldier.
 In an aversion though, the final battle still shows him as the lesser of two evils due to an Enemy Civil War, and he gets to go out in a blaze of glory.